PriteshPatra/PriteshPatra/README.md

 ## 👋 About Me

-I'm PriteshPatra, a developer who believes in the power of code to bring ideas to life.
-My philosophy is simple: **Do what you love!** and that passion drives me to constantly explore new technologies, build innovative solutions, and contribute to the developer community.
-I'm always eager to dive into challenging problems and turn complex concepts into elegant, maintainable software.
+I'm Pritesh Patra, a developer focused on turning ideas into real, working systems.
+I believe in a simple philosophy: **Do what you love** — and for me, that means building, experimenting, and constantly improving.
+Currently, I'm diving deep into Python, exploring Django, and sharpening my problem-solving skills through DSA.
+I enjoy breaking down complex problems and building clean, practical solutions that actually work in real-world scenarios.

+Still learning, still building — but always moving forward.

 ---

 ## 🎯 Current Focus

-- 🔭 Working on: **[Current Project Name]** <!-- TODO: Add your current main project, e.g., "a scalable e-commerce platform" -->
+- 🔭 Working on: **AutoApply AI** <!-- TODO: Add your current main project, e.g., "a scalable e-commerce platform" -->
-- 🌱 Learning: **[Technology/Skill Name]** <!-- TODO: Add what you're currently learning, e.g., "Kubernetes and advanced CI/CD pipelines" -->
+- 🌱 Learning: **Data Structure & Algorithms** <!-- TODO: Add what you're currently learning, e.g., "Kubernetes and advanced CI/CD pipelines" -->
-- 👯 Looking to collaborate on: **Open Source Projects focusing on web development or data science.**
+- 👯 Looking to collaborate on: **Beginner-friendly open source & real-world backend projects**
-- 💬 Ask me about: **[Your Expertise Areas]** <!-- TODO: Add your areas of expertise, e.g., "React, Node.js, or cloud architecture" -->
+- 💬 Ask me about: **Python basics, Django fundamentals, and building beginner projects** <!-- TODO: Add your areas of expertise, e.g., "React, Node.js, or cloud architecture" -->
-- ⚡ Fun fact: **[Interesting fact about you]** <!-- TODO: Add a fun fact, e.g., "I can solve a Rubik's Cube in under a minute!" -->
+- ⚡ Fun fact: **I focus more on consistency than motivation — even small progress counts** <!-- TODO: Add a fun fact, e.g., "I can solve a Rubik's Cube in under a minute!" -->

 ---